Fay3/go-rest-api/README.md

 Mongodb Atlas was decided due to the simplicity of hosting a Mongodb Cluster and ease of not having to manage the cluster

 ### Tech Stack
-* As an opportunity to take this as a learning exercise I have decided to go some tech that I am new to to learn more:
+* As an opportunity to take this as a learning exercise, I decided to go with some tech that I am new to:
 * GO
 * Fargate
 * Mongo Atalas

-however dependant on existing tech stack available which would normally be a k8s cluster migrating to k8s should be a simple task as we are using docker containers and deploy using `helm` charts:
+however dependant on the existing tech stack available which would normally be a k8s cluster migrating to k8s should be a simple task as the app is built using docker containers and can easily be deployed using `helm` charts:
-- Kubernetes
+* Kubernetes - EKS
-- Helm
+* Helm
+* Prometheus / Grafana

-but to go truly serverless would be:
+Another consideration was go truly serverless with:
-- AWS API Gateway (auth with token)
+* AWS API Gateway (auth with token)
-- AWS Lambda
+* AWS Lambda
-- AWS Dynamodb
+* AWS Dynamodb

 ### SRE
+The following was SRE considerations were taken while implementing the IaC:
 * S3 Logs with a dedicated bucket S3 Log bucket
 * ALB Access logs to S3 bucket
 * VPC Flow Logs to S3 bucket
 * Cloudwatch log group for ECS Fargate Task

 ## Limitations
-Authentication on the API END Points was not implemented due to time constraints but would be recommended
+* Authentication - Ideally I would have liked to implement authentication on the API END Points but due to time constraints was not implemented this has been put as an item on the Roadmap.

+* Testing - the ideal way of testing the application would have been to use the GO testing package and mocking the mongodb database as docker-compose takes a while to build the application.

 ## Roadmap
 * Authentication via API Keys for end points
 * Build a front end for End Point
+* Unit testing using GO testing package and Mocking End Points